Review: Anastasia at the Sydney Lyric – History, myth and spectacle

 Leading the ensemble is rising star Georgina Hopson in the title role.
 Her Anastasia is strong, effective and emotionally grounded, bringing both vulnerability and determination to the character.
 She anchors the show with confidence, particularly in the more intimate moments where the story’s emotional core comes to the fore.

-Veterans of the stage, including Rhonda Burchmore and Nancye Hayes, bring undeniable gravitas to the production.
+Veterans of the stage, including Rhonda Burchmore and Nancye Hayes, bring undeniable star power to the production.
 Burchmore’s Countess Lily is flamboyant and entertaining, particularly in her show-stopping number Land of Yesterday, which has already drawn praise for its energy and theatricality.

 Music that doesn’t quite linger

 For a musical of this scale, the score plays a crucial role in shaping the audience’s experience.
-And while Anastasia features several well-performed numbers delivered with energy and commitment, the music itself is somewhat less memorable.
+And while Anastasia features several well-performed numbers delivered with energy and commitment, the music and lyrics are a little underwhelming.

 Songs like Journey to the Past stand out as highlights, showcasing the vocal talents of the cast and providing emotional peaks within the narrative.
 However, beyond a handful of key moments, the score struggles to leave a lasting impression.